Gwali-1/GENENV/README.md

 ### creating a virtual environment with name `meseeks` with dependencies specified in `template.txt` file
-> create template.txt file in same directory you will run command
+> create template.txt file in same directory you will run command\n
 > add package names to it
 ```bash
 genv -n meseeks f